metamuffin/keks-meet/readme.md

 ```

 When changing code, use `make watch` to re-build things automatically as needed.
-Because of a current compiler bug, the nightly rustc crashes during codegen - use the stable channel instead.

 If you use this project or have any suggestions, please [contact me](https://metamuffin.org/contact)